-The Austrian Danube - THE classical cycle path in Europe
+The Austrian Danube - THE long-distance cycle path in Europe

-Our recommendation: bike the Danube downstream.
+Our recommendation: Bike the Danube downstream.
 Otherwise you would not be able to enjoy it as you had to look out for oncoming cyclists every minute.
-Approximately 38,000 bike the route every year between Passau and Vienna.
-Assuming that the majority cycles between May and September, that's about 300 people per day.
+Approximately 38,000 cyclists bike the Danube from Passau to Vienna every year.
+Assuming that the majority cycles between May and September, that's about 300 cyclists per day.
 If you cycle the Danube downstream, you will face a fraction of those only.
-You will be able to relax way more compared with an upstream itinerary.
+You will be able to relax way more compared to an upstream itinerary.

-You may also think about extending your bike tour at the beginning.
-If you start in Regensburg (Germany), you will enjoy another 100 miles to get rolling.
-Regensburg got a wonderful mediaeval town and the cycle path to Passau is flat and less traveled.
+You may consider extending your bike tour at the beginning.
+If you start cycling further upstream, in Regensburg (Germany), you will enjoy another 100 miles to get rolling.
+Regensburg got a wonderful mediaeval town centre and the cycle path to Passau is flat and less traveled.

 Another option is a day trip from Passau up and down the Inn River.
 It is about 21 miles to Schärding where there are plenty of cafés at the main square to sit down and relax.
 A shorter option is to cycle to Wernstein only (13 miles one-way).
 Cross the Inn River at the pedestrian bridge here and return on the other bank.